selflein/MG-GAN/README.md

 python scripts/evaluate.py --model_path <path_to_model_directory>  --output_folder <folder_to_store_result_csv>
 ```

-One can use `--eval-set <dataset_name>` to evaluate models on other test sets than the one of the dataset the model was trained on.
+One can use `--eval-set <dataset_name>` to evaluate models on other test sets than the dataset the model was trained on.
 This is useful to evaluate the BIWI models on the Garden of Forking Paths dataset (`gofp`) for which we report results in the paper.

 ## Pre-trained models